DownyBehind/L2sec_for_IOTA2P0/README.md

 Implementation for L2sec Protocol on IOTA 2.0 using STM32

 ## Introduction
 This project is an open-source initiative to migrate the existing X-CUBE-IOTA1 repository from the IOTA 1.0 mainnet to the IOTA 2.0 mainnet.
-IOTA 2.0 introduces significant improvements, including **Decentralized Identity (DID)**, enabling secure, self-sovereign identities for IoT devices.
+IOTA 2.0 introduces [significant improvements](https://blog.iota.org/iota-2-0-all-you-need-to-know/), including **Decentralized Identity (DID)**, enabling secure, self-sovereign identities for IoT devices.
 By leveraging IOTA 2.0’s decentralized, feeless ledger, this project aims to build scalable IoT communication with integrated identity management.

 ## Purpose
 The goal of this project is to adapt and enhance the original IOTA 1.0-based codebase to IOTA 2.0.
 The inclusion of **DID** ensures that devices can securely authenticate, interact, and manage data without centralized control, creating a more robust and flexible IoT ecosystem.

-## Board Description: B-U585I-IOT02A

-The **B-U585I-IOT02A** Discovery kit is an advanced evaluation board by STMicroelectronics designed to help developers prototype IoT applications.
-It is based on the **STM32U585AI** microcontroller, which offers high-performance, ultra-low-power operation.
-The board features multiple connectivity options, including Wi-Fi, Bluetooth, and various sensors (temperature, humidity, gas, pressure), making it ideal for IoT, sensor, and secure communication applications.

-### Key Features:
-- **Microcontroller**: STM32U585AI ARM Cortex-M33 with TrustZone.
-- **Connectivity**: Wi-Fi, Bluetooth 5.0.
-- **Sensors**: Temperature, humidity, gas, and pressure sensors.
-- **Security**: Integrated secure element for enhanced security.

-## Project Introduction
+## Project Development Steps Introduction

 For this project, I will be using the **B-U585I-IOT02A** evaluation board to modify the **IOTA-Client** code, focusing on adapting it for compatibility with **IOTA 2.0 transactions**.
 Specifically, I will implement the **L2Sec protocol** within the IOTA 2.0 framework to ensure secure, feeless IoT transactions using this hardware.